brimigs/cash-app-guide/README.md

 ```

-The `deposit_funds` function constructs a system instruction to transfer SOL from the user's wallet to the cash account's wallet.
-Then the transfer instruction is executed using `invoke`, which safely performs the cross-program invocation.
+The `deposit_funds` function constructs a system instruction to transfer SOL from the user's wallet to the user's cash account PDA.
+The transfer instruction is executed using `invoke`, which safely performs the cross-program invocation.

-Now lets add an instruction into this program that allow a user to deposit funds into their cash account:
+Next we need to add an instruction to this program that allows a user to withdraw funds from their cash account:

 ```rust
 #[program]